Repairing thunderstorm damage could take months, says Lim Chu Kang nursery

 “There was a lot of howling.
 All it took was 30 seconds of very strong wind to cause this."

-He also that a worker who was taken to hospital was still undergoing treatment for a head injury and broken finger.
+The Meteorological Service Singapore said the strongest wind gust it recorded on Friday was 133.3km/h at 3.50pm at nearby Tengah.

+"This is the strongest wind gust recorded at our island-wide network of wind sensors since 2010," it said, adding that strongest-ever recorded wind gust was 144.4km/h in 1984 at the same location.

-During Channel NewsAsia's visit, members of the nursery staff were busy with repair work on tentage that had completely collapsed.
+During Channel NewsAsia's visit to Koon Lee, members of the nursery staff were busy with repair work on tentage that had completely collapsed.

+Mr Teo said the worker who was taken to hospital was still undergoing treatment for a head injury and broken finger.

 More than half of his team of 20 workers have been redirected to help with recovery, said Mr Teo.
 The nursery was still accepting walk-in customers at a section that was not affected by the storm, but it was still "difficult" as a large amount of stock remained stuck under the debris, he added.